Dpdl-io/DpdlEngine/Download.md

 ### 'DpdlEngine lite'

-The <ins>'DpdlEngine lite'</ins> software can be downloaded as a <ins>Free Trial Shareware</ins> with some limitations/restrictions.
-The software can be activated by acquiring a personal license with corresponding activation key at a fixed, one time pricing model.
+The <ins>'DpdlEngine lite'</ins> software can be downloaded as a <ins>Free Trial Shareware</ins> with some limitations/restrictions (see section below)

-### 'DpdlEngine pro'

-The <ins>'DpdlEngine pro'</ins> software is released on custom licensing models depending on the type of use and application domain.
-Feel free to get a non binding quotation by writing to info@dpdl.io

-## DOWNLOAD 'DpdlEngine lite' release package (Shareware trial version)
+#### Download 'DpdlEngine lite'

 The 'DpdlEngine lite' release (v1.0) can be downloaded as Free trial shareware (with some limitations/restrictions), via the dpdl.io download form page:

 [DOWNLOAD form](https://www.dpdl.io/download_request.htm)

 Documentation and Updates are regularly available on the official DpdlEngine GitHub repository:
 [DpdlEngine GitHub](https://github.com/Dpdl-io/DpdlEngine)

-Check the 'DpdlEngine lite' Demo release limitations/restrictions, compared to the registered 'DpdlEngine lite' release, in the last section of this document.
+The software can at request be activated by acquiring a personal license with corresponding activation key at a fixed, one time pricing model.

 Suggestion, feature wish list and contributions to enhance Dpdl are very welcome and can be submitted on the discussion section on GitHub:
 [Dpdl discussion](https://github.com/Dpdl-io/DpdlEngine/discussions)

+### 'DpdlEngine pro'

+The 'DpdlEngine pro' release is supplied tailored to specific customer requirements in terms of licensing model and release package.

+In particular also platform specific targets can be defined (e.g run on Java 1.4, JavaME etc..) to meet at best the customer requirements at full extend.

+The available embedded language plug-ins can also be requested along with its full source code disclosure for applying customizations and develop further extensions.

+We strongly believe that business strategies can be worked out together with our clients.

+The <ins>'DpdlEngine pro'</ins> software is licensed on custom licensing models depending on the type of use and application domain.

+Feel free to get a non binding quotation by writing to info@dpdl.io

+## Pricing

 ### How much does a registered 'DpdlEngine lite' cost?